softwaresaved/2020-04-30-ramp-swc/novice/python/motivation.md

 ## We'll be teaching Python 3

 - Python 3 is currently the standard version
-- We will be using version 3.4
+- We'll teach using version 3!
 - Python 3 has many advantages over Python 2
     + Many consistency improvements - removing redundancy
     + In places, simply more sensible e.g. integer division